Inner Workings of the Successful Interview – Before, During, and After

 Once you’ve vetted the references, you need to close the candidate.
 Ask them, “If we were to make you an offer, how soon could you start?”
 Moving quickly here is crucial.
 Once you’ve made a written offer (contingent on a successful background check), ask for a quick response.
-Businesses who give candidates more than 48 hours to respond often lose those candidates to other companies.
+Businesses that give candidates more than 48 hours to respond often lose those candidates to other companies.
 You can always extend the offer acceptance, if you need to.

-We hope these tips help alleviate some of the stress of the hiring process for you and allows you to catch and get the big fish you deserve in your boat.
+We hope these tips help alleviate some of the stress of the hiring process for you and allow you to catch and get the big fish you deserve in your boat.
 Fish on, my friends!

 Gary Bozza, President & Managing Partner of WorldBridge Partners Chicago NW, has been winning industry awards and recognitions in talent acquisition for the last 23 years, following a highly successful 18-year career as Vice President of national Accounts and Director of Midwest Sales primarily at MOORE (now RR Donnelley).
 Gary’s business is dedicated to helping Owners, CEOs and Presidents hire industry talent, drive new revenue, optimize operations and maximize enterprise valuation.
 His firm specializes in executive recruitment and coaching owners on how to improve the eight key drivers of business value from the “buyers set of eyes.”
 He has helped dozens of GLGA members produce significant growth and profit results in a variety of ways for their businesses.
 Gary is a Certified Value Builder Coach.
 Contact Gary at (847) 550-1300 ext.
 33, firstname.lastname@example.org.